mbogden/galaxyJSPAM/notes.md

         - Use GPU to make the creation faster
         - Generalize it to all targets.

-- reorganize working score type
-	- Potential types
-		- Direct image comparison (2-images)
 - Triple image comparison
-			- Can this be under weight mask between model and target?
-			- mask just comes from comparing model and unperturbed
-		- Neaural Network (single image)
-		- Neural Network (Image and target)
-		- Weighted mask between two images

-- Triple image comparison
 	- Compare all Model, Unperturbated, and target image
 	- Where Model and unperturbed closely match, lower weight on model image

 - Masked comparison
     - Apply mask to both images
     - Send to specified compr method
     - Mask Creation
         - Arbitrary ovals that capture edge of target?
         - single-layer nn?
         - HOG abs-val of gradient?

-- Prestep for images.
-    - Convert to float
-    - Normalize between 0 and 1.

 - Sparce Correlation
     - Take 3+ "Rings" of the image
     - Transorm into radial coordinates?
     - Take correlation with flat matrix
     - Send new matrix to std comparison methods?